hg1722/fashionista/README.md

 ![CVAE Class-Conditional Generation Results](https://raw.githubusercontent.com/hg1722/fashionista/master/pics/CVAE.png?token=ABFA6BK4JA776OWUEODYXDK56IDUM)

 In both grids above, each column represents a specific class label.
 Clearly, both the CGAN and CVAE are successfully able to generate class-specific images when conditioned on a particular class.
 The CGAN results are a bit better than the CVAE since the generated images are crisper/less blurry.
 VAEs are known to generate blurry images in general.
 Overall, the Fashion MNIST dataset served as a proof-of-concept, showing the effectiveness of class-conditional generative modBoth the CGAN and CVAE are successfully able to generate class-specific images as shown in the grids above.
 In both grids, each column represe the neion of this dataset is that only one class is conditioned on at a time.
 In real world fashion datasents a specific class labels.
-However, one limitation of this dataset is that each clothing item o has multiple attributes, which motivates t for Multi-Conditional GANs.
+However, one limitation of this dataset is that, each clothing item o has multiple attributes, which motivates e one liitatfor Multi-Conditional GANs.

-### Multi-conditional GAN
+### Multi-onditional GAN ntionl

 ![enter image description here](https://i.imgur.com/7RJfm0S.png) *Sample images of multi-conditional GAN trained after 80 epochs*